 I’m thrilled to report, I checked the mailbox in the afternoon and my check had arrived.
 I did a happy dance in my driveway, plus another one in the kitchen when I got inside.
-Happy dances all round baby!
+Happy dances all around baby!

 I’d gotten myself out of my bad mood well before the check arrived so that made it all the sweeter.

 We all experience bad moods.
-Know yourself, know your worth and know how to snap out of a bad mood.
+Know yourself, know your worth, and know how to snap out of a bad mood.
 Bad moods disconnect you from joy.
 Learn how to snap back into the happiness and joy in your life.

 If you enjoyed this post, please share it with your friends on social media.